 You install the TransactionVision license from either the BSM License Management page at Admin > Platform > Setup and Maintenance > License Management or on the License page of the BSM Setup and Database Configuration Utility tool.
-For details, see "Licenses" in Platform Administration.
+For details, see "Licenses" in the BSM Platform Administration Guide.